May 13, 2017; revised November 4, 2017; March 20, 2021; January 15, 2022; December 8, 2022

 The Six Sense Faculties Detect Six Types of Rupa

 2. All things that we experience through our SIX senses are rūpa.
 But only the first FIVE types of sensory inputs come through the five physical senses (eyes, ears, nose, tongue, and body).
-Science is not aware of the SIXTH one, called mana indriya (located in the brain).
+Science is unaware of the SIXTH one, called mana indriya (located in the brain).
 But all six are clearly stated in the Cha Chakka Sutta, as discussed below.

 - For details of how the mind experiences the sensory inputs that come through the six “sense doors,” see “Brain – Interface between Mind and Body.”